Thinking as a Tool

 The action you decide to take may not be the best action.
 You decide to take the action based on the evidence you already have.
 There are evidence you do not have.
 In interpreting events that occurred in your life, it is you, the individual, that gives them meaning.
 Two people may experience similar situations and one comes out motivated and another depressed.
 The point is that you form your thoughts.
 You are therefore not your thought.

-See also The Problem With Relativism
+See also The Present Moment

 While I was schooling, I was more concerned about passing exams and when exam time came, it was all about figuring out the right answer.
 Going through this for over a decade did not teach me how to think.
 In fact it left me as an individual who hardly reflects on the ideas he has.
 Here comes the problem: In real life, we have to continuously deal with challenges that do not have clear solutions.
 We deal with ambiguities that confuse our brain and we act without being sure.
 Click